ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-datasource/index.md

 }
 ```

-In the example above, no sorting, filter, grouping or pivoting was active.
-This means the request didn't have any information for these.
-The only attributes used in the above example were `startRow` and `endRow`.
+In the example above, no sorting, filtering, infinite scrolling, grouping or pivoting was active.
+This means the
+request didn't have any information for any of these attributes.

 ## Success Callback